giachero/hello-world/README.md

 # hello-world
 My first repository on GitHub

-* To clone the repository
+* To clone the remote repository

 ```
 $ git clone https://github.com/giachero/hello-world
 ```

 * To compile the example